fanyuan2007/SplitBuildingProj/SplitBuildingLimits/README.md

 plateaus.
 What happens if they call the API at the same time?
 Make sure the API deals with concurrent updates.
 - Thoughts:
-    - Modifications to the inputs concurrently will result in different results obtained
+    - Modifications to the inputs concurrently will result in different results
     - To avoid this happening, we may add a lock to the API call
+    - Q: Are we trying to avoid concurrent modification or to avoid getting different results with concurrent changes to the input?
+        - Former one: May add lock to the file operation
+        - Latter one: Add lock to the input list modification (setter call) ==> in real project it may stay in memory rather than read from the file

 ### Building limits spliting process
 - Thoughts: